manuelsinn/blog/content/posts/first.md

 ## Starting a blog

 The plan is mostly to let this project become a platform to showcase projects and work, complete with experiences of the process itself.
+Sometimes in all seriousness, sometimes without being *all* serious.

 ___